Bamba (snack): Variations

-Back in 1963 the Bahlsen company launched a very similar product to the classic Bamba called 'Erdnussflips' (peanut flips) in Germany where it remains a staple snack.
+In 1963 the Bahlsen company launched a very similar product to the classic Bamba called 'Erdnussflips' (peanut flips) in Germany where it remains a staple snack.

+Another similar snack appeared in 1972.
+'Smoki' were introduced to the Southeastern European market by the Serbian company Štark (then Soko-Štark).

 In 2017 Trader Joe's began offering Bamba under their private label, imported from Osem in Israel.

 Peanut allergy

 As Bamba is made with peanuts, people allergic to peanuts may be severely affected by it.
-However early peanut consumption is associated with a lower prevalence of peanut allergy.
-In fact, a 2008 study concluded that, due to the extensive consumption of Bamba by infants in Israel, peanut allergy is rare among Israelis.
+Early peanut consumption is associated with a lower prevalence of peanut allergy.
+A 2008 study concluded that, due to the extensive consumption of Bamba by infants in Israel, peanut allergy is rare among Israelis.
 A control group of Jewish children in the UK had ten times higher rates of allergy; the difference is not accounted for by differences in atopy, social class, genetic background, or peanut allergenicity.
 The later Learning Early About Peanut Study (LEAP) also showed that high-risk children who were given softened sticks of Bamba in early life had a lower rate of peanut allergy later in life.
 Children who were exposed to peanuts through Bamba showed an 81% reduction in peanut allergy prevalence.
-Medical specialists in the United States speculate that the case of Bamba consumption in Israel, with the early introduction of peanut in diets, offers lessons for reducing rates of peanut allergy among children.
+Medical researchers speculate that the case of Bamba consumption in Israel, with the early introduction of peanut in diets, offers lessons for reducing rates of peanut allergy among children.
 Bamba has the potential to be a less potent and safer substrate for peanut oral immunotherapy compared to raw and roasted peanuts.
 The snack has decreased IgE binding, lower levels of major allergens, and decreased protein extractability per unit mass.